© Picture credits to Marcel Strauss on Unsplash

 Reimagining web search as a public good

 Digital markets are currently dominated by a few large technology companies, most of them based in the US.
-Smaller companies, as well as we - as end users - are already quite dependent on their services, to the extent that many people are concerned about the digital sovereignty of nations and the negative effects of this monopolistic situation on equality.
-The debate about how to preserve privacy and copyright on the Internet shows that transferring our democratic civil rights from the physical into the digital sphere is not a given.
+Smaller companies, as well as we - as end users - are already quite dependent on their services, to the extent that many people are concerned about the digital sovereignty of nations, specifically in the EU, and the negative effects of this monopolistic situation on equality.
+The debate about how to preserve privacy and copyright on the Internet shows that transferring our European democratic civil rights from the physical into the digital sphere cannot be taken for granted.

 A free navigation and orientation in the web is currently not a given.
 Imagine someone giving you a map of a city you don't know, showing you only the streets where the shops are, or worse, the streets you have to pay a fee for using them.
 That’s actually the current situation in the digital sphere.
 Because our web search is offered by commercial players for profit purposes they base on algorithms, that are not transparent to us.
 This interferes with our right of free movement that is enabled in the physical environment.